Carpal tunnel syndrome (CTS) is a painful condition that occurs when the median nerve in the wrist is compressed.

-Symptoms include tingling, burning, or itching and numbness in the palm of the hand and the fingers, especially the thumb and index finger.
+Symptoms include tingling, burning, or itching and numbness in the palm of the hand and the fingers, especially the thumb and the index finger.

-Symptoms tend to develop gradually over time.
+CTS symptoms tend to develop gradually over time.

-The three main symptoms associated with CTS are:
+The three main symptoms of CTS are:

-These symptoms occur in the thumb and the two fingers next to it, as well as half of the ring finger.
+These symptoms occur in the thumb and the two fingers next to it, as well as in half of the ring finger.
 They may extend to the rest of the hand and into the forearm.